RiyaGaur/Python-Programming/The Minion Game/README.md

 <h2> Game Rules </h2>

-Both players are given the same string, S.
+Both players are given the same string, S.<br>
-Both players have to make substrings using the letters of the string S.
+Both players have to make substrings using the letters of the string S.<br>
-Stuart has to make words starting with consonants.
+Stuart has to make words starting with consonants.<br>
-Kevin has to make words starting with vowels.
+Kevin has to make words starting with vowels.<br>
 The game ends when both players have made all possible substrings.

 <h2> Scoring </h2>